alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

 21. **Remove unneeded software**
     - Follow the **Library Management** guide
     - *In managed headsets the primary library curation will be the **Hiding** and **Locking** of unneeded applications*
-    - *Not all of the **Library Management** options will be available in managed headsets - this is normal and expected*
+    - *Not all of the **Library Management** options will be available in managed headsets - this is expected*

 22. **Launch WildXR once**
     - After all other steps have been completed, launch the WildXR application.
     - *The **WildXR** application can be found by clicking the **Library** button (a 3x3 dot icon) in the menu bar*
-    - *Occasionally no application will show in the **All** section of the **Library** - click the **For Work** tab if this is the case*
+    - *Occasionally, no application will show in the **All** section of the **Library** - click the **For Work** tab if this is the case*
     - A permissions screen may appear - Click the **"Allow"** button
-    - Follow the **Web Portal Device Management Guide** to register your device and allow content management ⚠️ **New Installations of WildXR need time to download the appropriate videos.
+    - Follow the **Web Portal Device Management Guide** to register your device and allow content management
+    - ⚠️ **New Installations of WildXR need time to download the appropriate videos.
 This could take multiple hours depending on the size of the video library.** ⚠️

 23. **Launch WildXRAutoPing once**
     - After all other steps have been completed, launch the WildXRAutoPing application.